-An Exciting Multi-Generation Adventure to Several of East Africa's Best Wildlife Parks!
+An Exciting Multi-Generation Safari to Several of East Africa's Best Wildlife Parks!

 The following itinerary is a sample.
 To customize this itinerary to your wishes and preferences, please contact one of our Adventure Specialists at 800-543-8917.

 Day 1: Arusha, Tanzania

 Your family Tanzania safari begins on arrival in Arusha, where you are met at the airport and transferred to your lodge for the evening.

 Day 2: Arusha National Park

 Day 3: Tarangire National Park

 As you settle into your secluded camp for the night, enjoy dinner followed by stargazing around the campfire.
 For millennia, tribesmen in Africa have looked to the night sky for meaning and inspiration.
 The Maasai of East Africa saw the Pleiades above the horizon from September to mid-May.
 They knew that these six stars, which stayed in a group like a herd of cattle, were only visible during the rainy season.
 The Basotho bushmen of Southern Africa saw the Southern Cross as a giraffe with an outstretched neck and the Zulu interpreted it as the tree of life.
 These myths and legends are still alive in Africa today, and your guide will teach you all he has learned from his ancestors about the stars.

 Day 4: Exploring the Tarangire Wilderness